scriptcs/scriptcs/README.md

 ```
 * run "scriptcs server.csx"

-This will launch a web api host.
+This will launch a web API host.

 ## How it works
-scriptcs relies on Rosyln for loading loose C# script files.
-It will automatically discover nuget packages local to the app and load the binaries.
+ScriptCS relies on Roslyn for loading loose C# script files.
+It will automatically discover NuGet packages local to the application and load the binaries.

 ## What's next
 * Adding support for pluggable recipe "packs" for different frameworks.